Simple Ways to Calm Anxiety Naturally

 CBD Oil and Essential Oils

 Some great essential oils for anxiety include Bergamot, RomanCamomile, Lavender, Patchouli, Rose Geranium, Sandalwood, Vetiver and Ylang Ylang.
 One of my favorite blends from Youngevity essential oils is called Prosperity.
 I diffuse this oil and find it helps to clear my mind and foster positive thoughts.
-You can diffuse these oils or apply them to your skin (please dilute if they are not already diluted in a roller ball).
-You may also chose to put a scent on a diffuser necklace.
+You can diffuse these oils or apply them to your skin (please dilute if they are not already diluted in a rollerball).
+You may also choose to put a scent on a diffuser necklace.

 I choose to get my oils from Youngevity.
-I like the fact that they offer some low cost options like roller bottles that are ready to use.
+I like the fact that they offer some low-cost options like roller bottles that are ready to use.
 I’ve also recommended a couple of other oils that Youngevity does not carry but feel they are very beneficial.
+This post lists some other essential oils that help with stress also.

 CBD oil is SUCH an amazing natural remedy when it comes to anxiety.
-If you want o learn more about CBD oil and all its benefits, be sure to read the article about CBD Oil.
+If you want to to learn more about CBD oil and all its benefits, be sure to read the article about CBD Oil.

 Wondering how pets can play a role in helping with anxiety.
 I really feel like your animals can sense your emotions.
 Getting down and snuggling with your pet can bring a sense of calmness to your spirit.
 If your pet isn’t the snuggling type, then take them for a walk.
 You will both benefit!
 And if you don’t have a pet – well, then go check out that cat cafe where you can go and pet cats while you have some decaf coffee or an herbal tea.